source-cooperative/source.coop/README.md

 npm run kill
 ```

-You will need to restart the local webserver and repopulate the database after running this command.
+You will need to restart the local webserver after running this command.

 ## Running Tests